viasna on patreon

 On January 13, it became known about the terrible consequences of persecution for showing solidarity.
 Political prisoner Vadzim Khrasko sentenced to three years for donations died in the colony; he had a serious illness.

 In 2020, a strong wave of solidarity emerged in response to violence by the security forces.
 Belarusians have started actively donating to many funds to help victims of persecution.
 Some of the people who donated in 2020 are called to the KGB and demanded in a out-of-court manner to donate amounts many times more than initial donations, threatening to open a criminal case.
+As reported by the Ministry of Internal Affairs, only since the beginning of 2024, 260 people have made "voluntary donations" in the amount of more than 356 thousand dollars.
 Some are immediately detained as part of a criminal case for "financing extremist activities" (Articles 361-2 of the Criminal Code).
-To date, 58 people in Belarus have been sentenced under this article (or in combination with others) for terms from one and a half to 19 years in a penal colony.
 For donations to organizations which are recognized as "extremist formations", one can be sentenced to up to five years in prison.
 Even if the donation was made at a time when the organization was not recognized as such.
-Cases of persecution under Article 290-1 of the Criminal Code "financing of terrorist activities" have also become more frequent in Belarus: for donations to military associations in Ukraine, for example, to the Kalinoŭski Regiment.
-At least two people were sentenced to nine and a half and eight and a half years in prison under this article.
+Also there is active persecution under Article 290-1 of the Criminal Code "financing of terrorist activities": for donations to various initiatives, for example, to BYPOL and Cyberpartisans.
+This article is punishable by up to 12 years of imprisonment.
+Recently, Belarusians have been tried more often for financing extremist and terrorist activities.
+At least 8 such cases are known today.
+In total, under the two mentioned articles, at least 77 people were sentenced to 224 years of imprisonment and restriction of liberty.

 Viasna reports how people in Belarus are persecuted for showing solidarity.
 And we also remind you of the advice of Viasna lawyers in case you are called for a "conversation" because of your donations.